 Alternatively, you can buy a Copenhagen Card Discover that gives you free entrance to more than 80 attractions in the city plus unlimited public transport within zones 1–99 – which includes the airport.

 It, too, comes in one-, two-, three-, four- and five-day versions.

 Be careful not to confuse it with the Copenhagen Card Hop.
 This is available for a similar price, and includes free entrance to 40 attractions and unlimited access to the city’s hop-on/hop-off buses.
 However, it does not include public transport or the journey to/from the airport.

 For the full rundown on the ins and outs of the Copenhagen Card, check our post on Is the Copenhagen Card worth buying?

 So which is the best option?

 Well that really depends on which part of Copenhagen you’re staying in.
-If you’re aiming for the city centre, the train is hard to beat, while bus and metro services may be quicker for suburban areas like Amager East.
+If you’re aiming for the city centre, the train is hard to beat, while the metro may be quicker for in-between stops and suburban areas like Amager East.

-The train and metro platforms are located inside the airport building, at the end of Terminal 3.
-The bus stations are located outside Terminals 2–3, and outside Terminal 1.
-Just follow the signs, which are in Danish and English.
+The train and metro platforms are located inside the airport building, at the end of terminal 3.
+The bus stations are located outside terminals 2–3.

 The Copenhagen Airport to Copenhagen train